0xPolygon/polygon-docs/docs/pos/how-to/validator/prerequisites.md

 ### 2. Why do I have to keep ETH in my signer account?

 ETH is required on your signer account because for submitting checkpoints to Ethereum, all transactions require ETH to be used as Gas.
-Hence, ETH is required in your signer Account.
+Hence, ETH is required in your signer account.

 ### 3. For a Polygon PoS validator, do I need to setup a sentry and validator node or can I just run the Validator node by itself?